+Length of Approval

+Approval Criteria

-Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews for Nulojix (belatacept) may be approved up to 12 months.
-All other reviews for Nulojix (belatacept) may be approved up to 6 months.
+Initial authorization Non-formulary exception reviews for Nulojix (belatacept) may be approved up to 12 months.

+to 6 months.

 Re-authorization criteria Non-formulary exception reviews and all other reviews for Nulojix (belatacept) may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.